Plane Hamiltonian Cycles in Convex Drawings: Plane Hamiltonian subdrawings in convex drawings

-\textbf{Running time:} In a first preprocessing step, we compute all bad edges.
+In a first preprocessing step, we compute all bad edges.
 This is possible in $\bigO(n^2)$ time: for each of the $n-1$ edges $\{i,i+1\}$ there are at most $n-3$ potential witnesses to test.
-This also determines the number $m$ of bad edges and all values $v_i, w_i^L$, $w_i^R$.
+This also determines the number $m$ of bad edges and all values $v_i$, $w_i^L$, and~$w_i^R$.

 In a second preprocessing step, we compute the value $l(r)$ for every $r$.
 We claim that this can be done in $\bigO(n^2)$ time.
 To determine $l(r)$ for every $r \in R_i$, recall that $l(r+1) \leq l(r)$ due to~\Cref{lem:l(vi)}.
 Thus, we start with the smallest index $r \in R_i$ and with the largest index $l \in L_i$.
 We then iteratively check if $l = l(r)$ by testing whether $\{l,v_{\star}\}$ crosses some edge $\{l',r\}$ with $l' < l$.
 If the answer is yes, we have found $l = l(r)$ and increase $r$ by one, otherwise $l \neq l(r)$ and we decrease $l$ by one.
 In total, we consider a linear number of candidate pairs $(l,r)$ in this process to determine all values $l(r)$.
 And for each such pair $(l,r)$, we check a linear number of potential crossings $\{l,v_{\star}\}$ with $\{l',r\}$.
 Altogether, this computes all values $l(r)$ in $\bigO(n^2)$ time.